-Delays in the Investigation Process and Interactions with Law Enforcement

-The University may undertake a short delay in its investigation (several days to a few weeks) if circumstances require.
-Such circumstances include, but are not limited to: a request from law enforcement to temporarily delay the investigation, the need for language assistance, the absence of parties and/or witnesses, and/or accommodations for disabilities or health conditions.
+Delays in the Investigation Process and Interactions with Law Enforcement language assistance, the absence of parties and/or witnesses, and/or accommodations for disabilities or health conditions.
 Parties will be notified in writing regarding the reasoning for any delays and the anticipated duration.
 The investigation and resolution process will resume as soon as feasible.
 University action(s) are not typically altered or precluded on the grounds that civil or criminal charges involving the underlying incident(s) have been filed or that criminal charges have been dismissed or reduced.